On Arithmetic Progressions and a Proof of the Nonexistence of Magic Squares of Squares: Introduction

 A natural question to ask is, \textit{Does a magic square exist whose elements are all integers raised to the same (integral) power, \(d\)?} In 1770, Euler was the first to construct a \(4\times4\) magic square of square integers (Figure 2), and Rome and Yamagishi have since proven [2] that for every power \(d\geq2\), there exists an integer \(n_o(d)\) such that for all \(n\geq n_o(d)\) such a magic square of order \(n\) must exist.
 In particular, for \(d=2\), they showed that \(n\geq4\).

-However, Rome and Yamagishi did not disprove the existence a \(3\times 3\) magic square of squares.
+However, this result does not imply the nonexistence of a \(3\times 3\) magic square of squares.
 There have been efforts to find such a square, and many semi-magic squares of squares have been found (a square is considered \textit{semi-magic} if it contains repeated entries, has more than one magic constant, or both).
 One famous example is the Parker square [3] (Figure 3).
 Other \(3\times3\) semi-magic squares of squares have been discovered [4], but no true magic squares have ever been found.

 It is a well-known fact that the differences between consecutive square integers form an arithmetic progression of odd integers.
 Arithmetic progressions (which we shall henceforth call \textit{APs}) are particularly well-suited to this problem of magic squares of squares.
-They have been used before (for example, by Pierrat, Thiriet and Zimmermann [5]), but we approach this problem by considering pairs of consecutive APs of odd integers which have equal sums.
+They have been used before (for example, by Pierrat, Thiriet and Zimmermann [5]), but we approach this problem by considering pairs of consecutive APs of odd integers, where each AP has an equal sum.

 \textbf{Overview.} In Section 2, we explore a few of the properties of such pairs of APs, namely the relationship between their offsets and the sum of each AP.
 We show how they relate to \(3\times3\) magic squares of squares in Section 3, before showing that they do not allow for the existence of such a magic square.